Cardiac Ultrasound Lab

 Conveniently located to serve Danville and Antioch

-The cardiac ultrasound lab in Danville at East Bay Cardiovascular and Thoracic Associates allows us to assess many aspects of heart health.
-Cardiac ultrasound lab studies can be used to diagnose heart disease or to monitor the effects of heart surgery or other medical treatments that affect the heart.
-Cardiac ultrasound is a trusted and proven method of providing patients with a timely and accurate diagnosis.
+At our cardiac ultrasound lab in Danville at East Bay Cardiovascular and Thoracic Associates, we assess many aspects of heart health.
+We do this using cardiac ultrasound, which is a proven method of providing patients with an accurate diagnosis.
+When we use cardiac ultrasound to perform cardiac ultrasound lab studies, we can diagnose heart disease.
+With these studies, we can also monitor the effects of heart surgery or other medical treatments that affect the heart.

 What Is a Cardiac Ultrasound?

-Ultrasound technology uses sound waves to generate a moving image.
-“Cardiac” refers to issues relating to the heart.
-In a cardiac ultrasound, or echocardiogram, high frequency sound waves are directed at your heart to capture a picture of this vital organ in motion.
-The sound waves are translated into imagery that our specialists can use to detect and measure various heart conditions.
+“Cardiac” refers to issues relating to the heart, and ultrasound technology uses sound waves to generate a moving image.
+In a cardiac ultrasound, or echocardiogram, ultrasound technology directs high-frequency sound waves at your heart to capture a picture of this vital organ in motion.
+With ultrasound technology, our specialists can translate these sound waves into imagery used to detect and measure heart conditions.

 Why Do I Need a Cardiac Ultrasound?

-If you are at risk of heart disease or your doctor suspects that your heart isn’t working properly, a cardiac ultrasound may be necessary.
-Our cardiac ultrasound lab studies help us identify and evaluate:
+If you have risk factors for heart disease or your doctor suspects that your heart isn’t working properly, you may need a cardiac ultrasound.
+Using cardiac ultrasound lab studies, we can identify and evaluate:

 - Heart strength